 • literature.

-The list of foreign languages available for delivery will include: English, German, French, Spanish and Chinese.
+The list of foreign languages available for testing will include: English, German, French, Spanish and Chinese.

-As before, tests for future applicants will begin at the beginning of winter with the writing of the December essay, which has already become a traditional start of the graduation campaign.
+As before, tests for future applicants will begin at the beginning of winter with the writing of the December essay, which has already become a traditional start to the graduation campaign.

-Thus, already today, studying in the 10th grade, future graduates must decide in which direction they would like to continue their education and decide how many and what subjects they need to take for this at the USE in 2019.
+Thus, today, while studying in the 10th grade, future graduates must decide in which direction they would like to continue their studies and decide how many and what subjects they need to pass for this at the Unified State Exam in 2019.

-If you believe the promises of Vasilyeva, then there will be no cardinal changes in the 2018-2019 season.
-The innovations introduced in 2017 and 2018 have proved to be excellent, and therefore will be preserved in the new exam tickets.
+If you believe Vasilyeva’s promises, there will be no fundamental changes in the 2018-2019 season.
+The innovations introduced in 2017 and 2018 have proven themselves to be excellent, and therefore will remain in the new exam cards.

 The following important changes are expected:

-1. Compulsory oral part in the Unified State Examination in the Russian language (the exam will be divided into two days).
+1. Mandatory oral part in the Unified State Exam in Russian (the exam will be divided into two days).

-2. A new task in the written exam in Russian at number 21, where you need to show knowledge of punctuation.
-And also the test part will include fewer hints than before.
-Comments on the topic of the essay will be highly valued (+ additional 5 points).
+2. A new task in the written exam in the Russian language, number 21, where you need to show your knowledge of punctuation.
+Also, the test part will include fewer hints than before.
+Comments on the topic of the essay will be highly appreciated (+ additional 5 points).

-3. Development of new KIM in literature, focused on the disclosure of the creative potential of the examinee.
+3. Development of new CMMs in literature, focused on revealing the creative potential of the examinee.

-4. In the USE in history, the quote should not contain extra information that is not related to the context, otherwise the answer will not be counted (this applies to task number 21).
-As for task No. 2, here you will have to fill in the table yourself, and not choose 2 of the 5 answers provided.
+4. In the Unified State Exam in history, the quotation should not contain unnecessary information that is not related to the context, otherwise the answer will not be counted (this applies to task number 21).
+As for task No. 2, here you will have to fill out the table yourself, and not choose 2 of the 5 presented answer options.

-5. Adding the so-called “integrated problems” to the tickets for mathematics, for the solution of which students will need to accumulate knowledge from different areas of algebra and geometry.
+5. Adding so-called “integrated problems” to mathematics tickets, for solving which students will need to accumulate knowledge from different areas of algebra and geometry.

 6. As for biology, task number 6 will be in the form of a picture, and not in text format.

-7. The Informatics exam will be held only with the use of a PC (without the "paper" part).
+7. The computer science exam will be held only using a PC (without the “paper” part).

 8. The maximum score for social studies has been increased - now it is not 64, but 65.